laineq/ResourceCollector--Java-2D-RPG-style-game/README.md

 # Resource Run

+## Video Tutorial
+To see a video demo, please check: https://youtu.be/jF5Epvs29X0

 ## How to Build, Run, and Test Resource Run
 Prerequisite: Apache Maven 3.8.4 and java 17.0.2 must be installed.